janpeuker/awesome-tech-roles/README.md

 - [The 4 key managerial activities](https://www.theengineeringmanager.com/management-101/the-4-key-managerial-activities/) - Classic blog post by James Stanier predating many engineering management books focusing on _High Output Management_ with a good example of a day schedule.
 - [Maker&apos;s Schedule](http://www.paulgraham.com/makersschedule.html) - (For historic context) Paul Graham&apos;s classic post on manager schedules.
 - [Performance Achievements](https://www.accenture.com/sg-en/case-studies/about/performance-achievement) - Technical white paper on the HR system also explaining some ideas of an agile performance appraisal process at Accenture.
-- [Performance Goals](https://themanagershandbook.com/creating-and-achieving-goals/performance) - Performance Management and goals from Clearbit's "The Manager&apos;s Handbook".
+- [Performance Goals](https://themanagershandbook.com/creating-and-achieving-goals/performance) - Performance Management and goals from Clearbit&apos;s "The Manager&apos;s Handbook".
 - [Salary Negotiation](https://www.kalzumeus.com/2012/01/23/salary-negotiation/) - Classic (2012) blog post by Patrick McKenzie on salary negotiation although the really interesting core here is your next career move and building up reputation [for creating value](https://www.kalzumeus.com/2011/10/28/dont-call-yourself-a-programmer/) _irrespective of a role title_.
 - [Talent is largely a myth](https://blog.nukemberg.com/post/talent-is-largely-a-myth/) - Long article with good references why talent is largely a myth and how to hire for development.
 - [The GROW template](https://rework.withgoogle.com/guides/managers-care-professionally-personally-for-team/steps/structure-career-conversations-with-grow/) - The GROW template for structured Career Conversations from Google re:Work.